-Floods in Pakistan have killed nearly 1,700 people and destroyed homes, infrastructure and livelihoods.
+Floods in Pakistan have killed thousands of people and destroyed homes, infrastructure and livelihoods.

 Pakistan is home to some 1.3 million registered Afghan refugees and has been a generous refugee host for more than 40 years.

 As part of UN-system wide efforts, UNHCR is supporting the government-led response to scale up humanitarian assistance for refugee and host communities affected by the monsoon rains.

 UNHCR has already donated more than 1.2 million core relief items to assist 50,000 flood-affected families, as well as emergency cash assistance to the most vulnerable refugee households.

 Bahadur, one of over 2,000 Afghan refugees living in Kheshgi Refugee Village in Pakistan’s north-western Khyber Pakhtunkhwa province.